-These will consist of Long-term and Shortterm Scholarships, the number of each to be determined by circumstances.
-The Long-term Scholarships will be for the period of one year or more; the Short-term Scholarships will be for a period of four months, from June to September, inclusive.

-Of the Short-term Scholarships it is a condition that students shall return to the Academy for regular study during the following school year, when it is expected that they will again be competitors for Cresson Scholarships.
 CRESSON FUND FOR FOREIGN SCHOLARSHIPS.
+CRESSON FUND FOR FOREIGN SCHOLARSHIPS.
+CONTINUED. or more; the Short-term Scholarships will be for a period of four months, from June to September, inclusive.

+Of the Short-term Scholarships it is a condition that students shall return to the Academy for regular study during the following school year, at the end of which it is expected that they will be competitors for Long-term Scholarships.